 The Girl Who Could Fly

 She was overweight, a chain-smoker, a working-class 23-year-old who couldn't see a future for herself.
-Then pioneering marathoner Patti Dillon began to run, and changed sports forever.
+Then pioneering marathoner Patti Dillon began to run.

 Patti Dillon was a girl from the neighborhood, nothing more than that.
 She grew up in Quincy, a gray working-class town on the south shore of Boston.
 She went to school at Sacred Heart.
 She worked two jobs.
 College was not an option.

-"If you were going to beat me, you were going to have to spit blood," says Dillon, whom running fans will remember as Patti Lyons-Catalano.
+"If you were going to beat me, you were going to have to spit blood," says Dillon, who was known during her competitive-running days as Patti Lyons-Catalano.
 "Because that's what I was going to do.
 I was going to spit blood.
 I wasn't going to make it easy for anyone to beat me."

 "I try to watch," she says from her home in New London, Conn., where she lives with her third husband and their two young children.
 "But it's a busy time in our lives now.
 A couple years ago, we were in Home Depot when we heard the marathon on the radio.
 We said, 'Hey, the marathon.
 OK, where's plumbing?' "